LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 A `system_scheduler` is a copyable handle to a `system_context`.
 It is the means through which agents are launched on a `system_context`.
 The `system_scheduler` instance does not have to outlive work submitted to it.
+The `system_scheduler` is technically implementation-defined, but must be nameable.
+See later discussion for how this might work.

 ```cpp
 class implementation-defined-system_scheduler {